 You received a call from a county or tribal agency asking if you would be able to care for someone close to you who has been removed from their home.
 The children just arrived so what do you do now?
 This information can be overwhelming, but it is important to stay present and know that everything does not need to happen today.
 You may want to begin keeping notes with information provided to you and any questions that come up for the placing Social Worker.

-Adding children to your home can be overwhelming.
-Be sure to take care of yourself, and utilize your informal support networks to assist with respite care.
+Adding children to the home can be overwhelming.
+It is important to practice self-care and utilize your support networks.
 Some agencies require background studies to be completed before someone can provide care.
-Check with the children’s Placing Worker and your identified Licensing Worker to learn about any background check requirements.
+Check with the children’s placing worker and your identified licensing worker to learn about any background check requirements.

 - The family is experiencing a crisis and the children will likely be exhibiting some behaviors or emotions related to being removed from home.

 - Provide the child(ren) with reassurance, when possible, but do not make promises.

 - Do not ask children questions about what happened to them.
 If the children voluntarily offer information, be an active listener and write important details down.
 Be careful not to influence anything that they say.